 Located in Hampstead Heath, Parliament Hill offers breathtaking views of the London skyline.

-Help the kids identify the famous landmarks like the Shard, St. Paul’s Cathedral, the Gherkin, the London Eye, and the BT Tower.
-Or make a game of it by challenging them to find as many as possible.
+If you help the kids identify the famous landmarks like the Shard, St. Paul’s Cathedral, the Gherkin, the London Eye, and the BT Tower it becomes a free walking tour in London for families.

 There are obviously hundreds to visit – but we’ve put together one from Paddington and one from the Harry Potter films .